-a.
-To certify, describe the policies and practices for the annual monitoring of licenseexempt in-home care, including if monitoring is announced or unannounced, occurs more frequently than once per year, and if differential monitoring procedures are used.
+- a.
+To certify, describe the policies and practices for the annual monitoring of license-exempt inhome care, including if monitoring is announced or unannounced, occurs more frequently than once per year, and if differential monitoring procedures are used.
 The Family, Friend, or Neighbor (FFN) Provider is a Non-Licensed Provider.
 FFN providers can be a relative or non-relative and may provide services in the child'shome (in-home) for up to four children.
 FFN providers who offer in-home services must care for a minimum of two subsidy children to be eligible as an in-home provider.
-Monitoring, called "home visits" take place annually and a monitoring checklist is used to inspect for health and safety standards, required training, background checks and other requirements.Home Visit Reccomendations for Improvement exception: Recommendations for improvements for In-home care must be made however termination must not occur if recommendations for improvement are not pursued.
+Monitoring, called "home visits" take place annually and a monitoring checklist is used to inspect for health and safety standards, required training, background checks and other requirements.
+Home Visit Reccomendations for Improvement exception: Recommendations for improvement are not pursued. - b.
+Provide the citation(s) for this policy or procedure.